 At the request of the local authority the school increased its planned place numbers in September 2021 from 162 to 210.
-To accommodate the increase in numbers the local authority worked in partnership with the school to build additional classroom space ready for use in September 2022.
+To accommodate the increase in numbers the local authority worked in partnership with the school to build additional classroom space ready for use in September 2022

-The school currently has 205 students on roll.
+The school currently has 207 students on roll.

 All students have an Education, Health and Care Plan.
 Standards on entry to the school are significantly below age related expectations but are in line with what would be expected for young people with these types of needs.
 The school population is drawn from across the city of Newcastle.
-67% of students are eligible for free school meals and over 26% come from ethnic minority backgrounds.
-The majority of students travel to and from school by minibus or taxi.
+67% of students are eligible for free school meals and over 30% come from ethnic minority backgrounds.
+The majority of students travel to and from school by min-bus or taxi.

 Attendance across the school is broadly in line with special schools nationally.
-Whole school attendance for the 2021 22 academic year was 86% with a persistent absence rate of 32%.
+Whole school attendance for the 2022 23 academic year was 85% with a persistent absence rate of 38%.
+Severe absence was 8%.
 The school is working in partnership with the local authority and schools across Newcastle to improve attendance.
+The school has also accessed support through the DfE system leader programme.

 Historically the school has a very stable staff base with very low turnover of staff.
-The increase in student numbers over the past two years, coupled with an increase in complexity of need, has led to a significant increase in staffing requirements.
+The increase in student numbers over the past two years has led to a significant increase in staffing requirements.
 Staffing numbers: teachers FTE 25, support staff (various grades and roles across the school) FTE 106.8.